Murtaza-Ax/Color-Picker/README.md

 7. **Create a Pull Request**: Go to the original repository on GitHub and create a pull request.
 Please provide a detailed explanation of your changes and why they should be merged.

-⭐ Thank you for considering contributing to Trendify!
+⭐ Thank you for considering contributing!

 <h3>Documentations that might help</h3>